mccallm/mnmccall/content/authors/yuewei_fei/_index.md

 user_groups:
 - Undergraduate Alumni
 ---
 Yuewei Fei majored in Computational Biology and Brain and Cognitive Science at the University of Rochester.
 She worked on analyzing microRNA expression data.
+She is now a student at Carnegie Mellon University where she is pursuing an M.S. in Computional Biology.